nus-cs2103-AY2324S1/tp/docs/DeveloperGuide.md

 #### Implementation
 Within the execute method of the command, a check is done to ensure that the model does not currently contain the band to be added.
 This is achieved through the use of `Model#hasBand(Band)` method.

+### List Band Members Feature
+The user can list all band members in a specified band through the `findb` Command.

+Command: `findb BANDNAME`

+#### Behaviour
+* **Success Scenario:**
+    1. A success message is returned.
+    2. In the musician panel, it shows musicians in the specified band.
+In the band panel, it shows the specified band.

+* **Failed Scenario (when band name is incorrect or incomplete):**
+    1. An error message is returned.
+    2. In the musician panel, it shows all musicians.
+In the band panel, it shows all bands.

+#### Implementation
+Within the `execute` method of the command, `UniqueBandList` loops through all bands and find the band with specified name, and retrieve musician information from the band.

 ### Add Musician To Band Feature